dassl-uiuc/speclog-artifact/README.md

 ### Reproducing the results
 Using the base scripts from earlier, we have constructed individual scripts for each research question in the evaluation section of the paper.
 These scripts are available in
 `benchmarking/scripts/run/rq*`.
-For our baseline, we have Scalog which is hosted in a separate branch `scalog`.
+For our baseline, we have Scalog which is hosted in a separate branch `scalog-impl`.
 This branch also contains similar scripts to reproduce results from the paper at the same path.
 Additionally, for RQ9, our code is hosted on a separate branch `failure-expt`.

 To run all the experiments from the paper, run the following sequence of commands
 ```bash